BDC Hamburger Icon

 Open row

-When choosing an internet connection for your business, you must ensure it has the speed and bandwidth necessary to accommodate the number of people using the connection and what they’re doing when online.
+When choosing an internet connection for your business, you must ensure it has the speed and bandwidth necessary to accommodate the number of people using the connection, as well as their online activities.
+A sluggish connection can harm productivity, frustrate staff, interfere with video and voice calls, and cost your business something it cannot afford to waste: time.

-There are seven primary internet connection types.
-We’ll explain how each system works to help you decide the best internet service type and speed for your business.
+Seven primary internet connection types can serve your organization’s needs.
+We’ll explain how each one works to help you decide the best internet service type and speed for your business.

 Business internet service types